 The first method is with an exit-intent popup form that opens when someone goes to exit your website.
 If they choose, visitors can quickly submit their email to join your list, get a discount, or receive updates.

-The second method is to collect emails is through a service chatbot.
+The second method is to collect emails through a service chatbot.
 Visitors typically tap into chatbots when they genuinely need something, meaning that they’d already intended to engage with your brand.
 Also, chatbots naturally collect visitor information as they assist them, leading to a more authentic exchange of information.

 Regardless, “the initial conditions in which you ask someone to join your email list are critical,” shares Ryan Urban, CEO at Wunderkind.
 “You have this golden opportunity … to give your relationship with this customer a real sense of value.
 Instead of cookie-cutter email captures, target your prospects with opt-ins that honor their exact onsite intent.”

-Let’s talk for a minute about email automation from a recipient’s perspective.
+Let’s talk for a minute about email marketing automation from a recipient’s perspective.
 Shopper Sam is browsing your website and decides to buy a scarf.
 Her purchase triggers your email automation workflow, and Sam receives an order confirmation email.
 The next day, she receives another email offering a discount code and/or asking her to leave a review for her purchase (the content of this email is up to you).
 Perhaps a week later, Sam receives a third email alerting her to the hat and gloves that match her scarf—an effort to upsell her on your other products.

 See how Sam’s behavior—a purchase—triggered that email workflow?
 This is an example of email automation.
 By hinging this post-purchase email sequence around Sam’s actions (versus your marketing preferences), you’re able to send highly relevant and engaging emails.
 From Sam’s point of view, she’s simply being reminded of what she was already considering or intending to do—become a customer.